daugardas/LearnTrack/README.md

+Project created for KTU "T120B165 Saityno taikomųjų programų projektavimas" module

 # LearnTrack

-LearnTrack is a simple yet powerful system designed for managing courses, lessons, and reviews.
+LearnTrack is a simple system designed for managing courses, lessons, and reviews.
 It provides a user-friendly interface for lecturers, students, and administrators to interact with educational content effectively.

 ## Overview